Addiction & Recovery

 Handle cravings by recognizing they're temporary, using coping strategies like distraction or calling support, and remembering your reasons for recovery.

-Cravings are a normal part of healing process and don't mean you're failing.
+Cravings are a normal part of recovery and don't mean you're failing.
 They're temporary and will pass if you don't act on them.
 Have a plan ready: call a sponsor or supportive friend, go for a walk, practice deep breathing, or engage in a distracting activity.
 Remember your reasons for getting sober - write them down and read them during difficult moments.
 The acronym HALT can help - are you Hungry, Angry, Lonely, or Tired?
 Addressing these basic needs can reduce cravings.
-Over time, cravings become less frequent and intense.
-Each time you successfully get through a craving, you're building strength for recovery.